• Recipes Index

 • Contact

-March 11, 2021 6 Comments
+March 11, 2021 10 Comments

 Hello Dolly Bars

-A white plate with three Hello Dolly Bars stacked on top of each other and a pan of the bars in the backgound.
 Most people call these delicious treats Magic Cookie Bars, but my mom always called them Hello Dolly Bars.
 I’ve also heard them called Seven Layer Bars.
 My mom got this recipe over 50 years ago from friends she met when she was living in Hawaii.
-Her friends called them Hello Dolly Bars so that’s what we call them too.
+Her friends called them Hello Dolly Bars, so that’s what we call them, too.
 Anyone else call them that?

 My mom loved making a treat on Sunday nights and this was one of her go-to picks.
 I have to admit that as a kid I wasn’t a huge fan.
-I would still eat one though because they were a treat, but I think it was the coconut that turned me off.
+I would still eat one, though, because they were a treat, but I think it was the coconut that turned me off.

-A pan of baked hello dolly barsI’m not sure when the switch happened but I sure do love them as an adult.
-I actually have to make sure I have somewhere to take at least half of them when I make them or I will just keep picking at them until I make myself sick.
+A pan of baked hello dolly barsI’m not sure when the switch happened, but I sure do love them as an adult.
+I actually have to make sure I have somewhere to take at least half of them when I make them, or I will just keep picking at them until I make myself sick.
 It’s the combo of the buttery graham cracker crust with the chocolate and the chewiness from the sweet and condensed milk.
 So yummy!

 Hello Dolly Bars are a classic treat that is perfect for potlucks, holiday gatherings, or any time you need to bring a treat somewhere.
 They also come together soooo quickly, especially if you use the graham cracker crumbs you can buy instead of crushing graham crackers yourself.
 Such a fun recipe!

-A hand holding a hello dolly bar with a bite taken out of it, and a plate of the bars in the backgroundMore delicious bar recipes:
+A hand holding a hello dolly bar with a bite taken out of it, and a plate of the bars in the backgroundMore Delicious Bar Recipes

 • Loaded Peanut Butter Reese’s Bars